 Other People Keep me From Sending Them Back to Their School

 When my twins first started preschool, I took a leap of faith that they would be safe and well-cared for by their teachers.
-Sending our kids to school in the midst of a pandemic requires an even bigger leap of faith.
+Sending our kids back to their school in the midst of a pandemic requires an even bigger leap of faith.
 Will their classmates wear masks?
 Will they wear them correctly?

 Are you concerned about getting your twins to wear a face mask?
 Check out our tips to get your kids to wear masks here!